agmmnn/awesome-blender/README.md

     - [Fast Carve](https://github.com/jayanam/fast-carve/tree/fast-carve-2-8) : Hardsurface utility Blender addon for fast boolean and bevel operations.
     - [Offset Edges](https://blenderartists.org/t/offset-edges/584283/259) : this addon introduces a cad-like feature, which create edges that have consistent distance from original selected ones.
     - [Mesh Utils](https://github.com/rpopovici/mesh-utils) : overlapping vert/edge/face, interior faces, edges by trait, and other stuff.
+    - [Poly Source](https://gumroad.com/l/polysource) : is designed to simplify the control of the number of different types of polygons.
+You can see how many Gone, Quad and Tris are on the active object.
 - Sculpt:
     - [Speedsculpt](https://gumroad.com/l/SpeedSculpt) [$] : The addon allows you to create very fast characters, to manage Dyntopo Sculpting with booleans, cut curves, skin modifier, decimate, mask etc.
 - Snapping-Align: